ehcolombo/netBBB/README.md

 The output is a network with the votes given.
 The image is saved in the plot folder with name "queridometro_dia_DAY.png".

 **NOTES:**
-The code and data is free to use and adapt given that the authors are credited (See MIT license for details).
+1. The code and data is free to use and adapt given that the authors (ehcolombo and quaseobjeto) are credited (See MIT license for details).
+Data (BBB21) was collected by quaseobjeto [quaseobjeto]([https://link-url-here.org](https://linktr.ee/quaseobjeto)https://linktr.ee/quaseobjeto).
-For code ehcolombo should be credited and for data (BBB21) [quaseobjeto]([https://link-url-here.org](https://linktr.ee/quaseobjeto)https://linktr.ee/quaseobjeto) should be credited (data was collected manually over the whole 2021 edition).
+2. To run the script on Windows substitute the font in the scripts by arial.ttf or something else you would like.

 Python packages needed are:
-numpy,os,igraph,Pillow
+numpy,os,igraph,Pillow,pycairo